San Francisco in popular culture: Video games

 San Fierro features Rockstar's interpretations of the Haight-Ashbury district ("Hashbury"), the Castro district ("Queens"), Chinatown, and the Golden Gate Bridge ("Gant Bridge"), as well as the city's prominent cable cars and hilly terrain.
 Several other familiar landmarks have been recreated, from the Ferry Building and the Transamerica Pyramid ("Big Pointy Building") to Lombard Street ("Windy Windy Windy Windy Windy Street"), and Scottish landmarks such as the Forth Bridge and the Forth Road Bridge.
 There is a district known as "Garcia", a tribute to Grateful Dead frontman and San Francisco native Jerry Garcia, and San Fierro's City Hall closely resembles San Francisco's ornate City hall.

 In Destroy All Humans!
 2, the first level is in Bay City, a parody of San Francisco featuring the Coit Tower, Alcatraz (called 'The Rock') and Hashbury Street, as well as the Golden Gate Park.

 Resistance 2 for the PlayStation 3 based its first level on the edge of San Francisco in an underwater secret base belonging to SRPA.
 A memorable moment was when Nathan Hale steps outside to see the Chimeran fleet hovering over a destroyed San Francisco with the Oakland Bay Bridge in flames.

 Call of Duty: Black Ops II features the "Raid" multiplayer map in California, along with the zombies map "MOB of the Dead," set in and around the Alcatraz Prison, seemingly infested by the undead.

 Call of Duty: Advanced Warfare features the Golden Gate Bridge in the mission "Collapse".

 Mario Kart 8 for the Wii U features a race course named Toad Harbor, which is heavily based on San Francisco.

 Watch Dogs 2 is based in San Francisco and the surrounding Bay Area.

 In Sonic Adventure 2, the first level is City Escape, which is based on San Francisco.
 This level also reappears in Sonic Generations.

 San Francisco is an explorable city in American Truck Simulator.

 Mostly in ruins and barely recognizable, San Francisco is partially shown in Horizon: Forbidden West.

 Asphalt Legends Unite features San Francisco as a playable race course.

+San Francisco is featured as a city in The Crew and The Crew 2.